The Black Swan (film): Production

 O'Hara recalled that it was "everything you could want in a lavish pirate picture: a magnificent ship with thundering cannons; a dashing hero battling menacing villains ... sword fights; fabulous costumes ...".
 She found it exhilarating working with Power, who was renowned for his "wicked sense of humor".
-O'Hara grew very concerned about one scene in the picture in which she is thrown overboard in her underwear by Power, and sent a warning letter home to Ireland in advance.
+O'Hara grew very concerned about one scene in the picture in which she is thrown overboard in her underwear by Power and sent a warning letter home to Ireland in advance.
 She refused to take her wedding ring off in one scene which resulted in screen adjustments to make it look like a dinner ring.

 Reception

 The film was a huge hit and made a profit of $2,366,300.

+Though the film was praised by critics and is seen as one of the period's most enjoyable adventure films, The New York Times critic thought O'Hara's character lacked depth, commenting that "Maureen O'Hara is brunette and beautiful—which is all the part requires".

+The Chicago Tribune was enthusiastic: "Here's another 'escape picture for the cares that do beset you!
+It's interesting.
+It's exciting.
+It's romantic.
+It's FUN...Never, I thought, had I seen such beautiful coloring!
+And look at all the he-men in the cast!
+Woo-woo!
+Laird Cregar...was the perfect choice for Morgan.
+He really steals the picture.
+Which fact does not detract from those that Tyrone Power is fascinating....George Sanders positively immense as the wicked Leech, or Thomas Mitchell a perfect lamb as just a happy go-getter pirate....Maureen O'Hara, gorgeous in technicolor, plays a lady won against her will with skill and enthusiasm."

 The review aggregator Rotten Tomatoes reported that 80% of critics have given the film a positive review based on 5 reviews, with an average rating of 7/10.

-Though the film was praised by critics and is seen as one of the period's most enjoyable adventure films, The New York Times critic thought O'Hara's character lacked depth, commenting that "Maureen O'Hara is brunette and beautiful—which is all the part requires".